On some Grothendieck expansions: Preliminaries

 \section{Preliminaries}

 This section reviews some facts about divided difference operators and related formulas for $\fkG_w$ and $\fkGO_z$.
-Then we develop some properties of a natural \defn{weak order} on vexillary involutions.
+Then we develop some properties of a natural directed graph on vexillary involutions.
 Finally, we discuss a variant of $\fkGO_z$ from \cite{MP2021}.